A Unified Algorithmic Framework for Dynamic Assortment Optimization under MNL Choice

 \section{Transformation}

-So far, we have identified a feasible inventory solution that is a constant factor approximation to the fluid optimization problem.
-We now transform it into a constant factor approximation for the original \textsc{da} and \textsc{dap} problem.
+Having identified a feasible inventory solution that provides a constant-factor approximation to the fluid relaxation, we now transform it into a constant-factor approximation for the original \textsc{da} and \textsc{dap} problems.

-\textbf{Preliminary Case of a Single Item.} To understand the gap between \textsc{da}/\textsc{dap} and \textsc{fr}, we start by considering a simple setting with only one product $i$ of inventory $c_i$, and a single customer type.
-In \textsc{da}, product $i$ is displayed to each customer until the stock is depleted or time runs out, with each customer having a uniform probability $p$ of purchasing a unit.
-Obviously, the optimal online assortment policy in \textsc{dap} will also display it to each customer.
-Thus, the consumption of product $i$ in \textsc{da} and \textsc{dap} are the same.
-In \textsc{fr}, each customer purchases $p$ units in a deterministic fashion until $i$ stocks out.
-When $T$ is deterministic, the difference arises only due to the stochasticity of customer choices.
-Let $\ZDA_i(p,T, c_i)$ denote the expected consumption of product $i$ in a stochastic consumption process with uniform purchase probability $p$, $T$ customers, and inventory $c_i$.
-In \textsc{fr}, the consumption is $\min\{p T,c_i\}$.
-One can show that $\ZDA_i(p,T, c_i) \ge (1-\frac{1}{e})\min\{p T,c_i\}$, using standard results in the literature on online resource allocation.
+\textbf{Preliminary Case: Single Item.} To understand the gap between \textsc{da}/\textsc{dap} and $\fLP/\fLPM$ for a given inventory vector $\vecc$, we start by considering a simple setting with only one product $i$ of inventory $c_i$ and a single customer type.
+Obviously, in both \textsc{da} and \textsc{dap}, the optimal assortment policy for a single product is to the show the product to every customer until stock depletes or time runs out.
+Each customer has a uniform probability, say $p$, of purchasing a unit.
+In the fluid relaxation, each customer deterministically purchases a fraction $p$ of the product until the stock of $i$ runs out.
+When $T$ is deterministic, the difference between \textsc{da}/\textsc{dap} and $\fLP$ arises only due to the stochasticity of customer choices.
+In $\fLP$, the consumption is $\min\{p T,c_i\}$.
+The next lemma establishes the relationship between the (expected) consumption of product $i$ in \textsc{da}/\textsc{dap} and $\fLP/\fLPM$.